matafokka/ExcelDarkThemeFix/README.md

 ### I have a problem or found a bug.
 Where can I report it?

-Please, fill out an issue on this repository.
-Please, provide as much information as possible.
+Please, fill out an issue on this repository and provide as much information as possible.

 ### How can I help?

 If you're regular user, you can test this Add-In with different kinds of workbooks and report found issues.
-You could also install an older version of Microsoft Office and check if this Add-In is compatible with it.
+You could also install an older version of Microsoft Office and check if this Add-In is working with it.

 You can also spread the word about this Add-In (especially in non-English speaking parts of the Internet), so other people could have a less of a headache.

 If you're developer, you can add some useful features or fix things described above.
 Start by thoroughly reading the code to understand what it does.
 Then do the coding.
 When you're done, create a pull request with your code.
-If it's not hard, please, provide the code in plain text instead of .xlam file even if you've changed entire script.
+If it's not hard, please, provide the code in plain text instead of .xlam file even if you've changed entire Add-In.